 Legal Referral Services

-The Office of Equity and Diversity provides referrals for legal assistance and helps students connect to county specific resources.
+The Office for Social Justice and Diversity provides referrals for legal assistance and helps students connect to county specific resources.